-In the three months ended March 31, 2015 there have been no material changes in our contractual obligations, other than in the ordinary course of business, from those above or disclosed in our 2014 Annual Report on Form 10-K. See Note 8.
+In the three months ended June 30, 2015 there have been no material changes in our contractual obligations, other than in the ordinary course of business or as noted above, from those disclosed in our 2014 Annual Report on Form 10-K. See Note 8.
 Debt and Note 9.
 Commitments and Contingencies, within the notes to unaudited condensed consolidated financial statements, as well as the Contractual Obligations section within Part II, "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2014 Annual Report on Form 10-K, for further detail on operating lease obligations and obligations under noncancelable service contracts.